algorithmic-sabotage/asrg/content/_index.md

 ---

 {{< home-item
-    src="manifesto-on-algorithmic_sabotage/images/output-125.png"
+    src="manifesto-on-algorithmic_sabotage/images/output-924.png"
     title="Manifesto on “Algorithmic Sabotage”"
-    subtitle="A preliminary version of a document comprising ten statements, numbered from 0 to 9, which delineate the principles, strategies, and aesthetics of the critical concept of ‘algorithmic sabotage’ within the framework of digital culture and information technology." link="manifesto-on-algorithmic_sabotage/"
+    subtitle="A preliminary version of a document comprising ten statements, numbered from 0 to 9, which delineate the principles, strategies, and aesthetics of the critical notion of ‘algorithmic sabotage’ within the framework of digital culture and information technology." link="manifesto-on-algorithmic_sabotage/"
 >}}